keinydev/keinydev/README.md

 # Hi there, I'm Keiny Pacheco! 👋

-### 💃 An enthusiastic software engineer from Colombia
+### I'm a Software engineer from  🇨🇴

-Software engineer with more than 6 years of experience in web development.
 My mission is to create scalable and secure software, contributing to backend development.

-I implement good practices and every day I learn more about software architecture, cybersecurity and how to create scalable products for thousands of users.
+I implement good practices and every day I learn more about software architecture and how to create scalable products for thousands of users.

 I am self-taught and I am open to learning new technologies to provide solutions through software.

-Currently working with Ruby.
+Currently working with Ruby and Typescript

 ### See my gists (mini tutorials)